cmlugoce/cmlugoce.github.io/_posts/2018-10-05-undertanding_state_vs_props.markdown

 ---
 layout: post
 title:      "Undertanding State vs Props"
-date:       2018-10-05 19:23:09 +0000
+date:       2018-10-05 15:23:10 -0400
 permalink:  undertanding_state_vs_props
 ---

 Just like houses need a strong foundation, an app needs a strong foundation to work well.
-For a while, I thought that I had functional understanding of State vs. Props, until I was working with the React-Redux portfolio!!
+For a while, I thought that I had functional understanding of State vs. Props, until I was working with the React-Redux portfolio  😱😱😱!!

 ### Props